-"God's Smuggler is Gone", headline Open doors, while its founder Brother André died yesterday, Tuesday, September 27.
+"God's Smuggler is Gone", headline Open House, while its founder Brother André died yesterday, Tuesday, September 27.
 The Dutchman, who left us at the age of 94, dedicated his life to serving thousands of persecuted Christians around the world.

 At the height of the Cold War, he did not hesitate to smuggle Bibles behind the Iron Curtain, defying the danger.
 A courageous action that he repeated in many other countries hostile to the Christian faith, which earned him his nickname of "smuggler".
 His story reminds us, if it were necessary, of the importance of passing on the Scriptures to those who do not have access to them.

 "I hope to testify by my life that there is no mission more exciting than that of following Jesus, wherever he leads us", affirmed the faithful servant of God who did not compromise, despite the fear .

 “Do what you believe!
 Do not compromise, avoid lying and, above all, reach out to others.
 In Matthew 25:36, Jesus asks us to dress the naked.
 But no naked person will knock on our door!
 We have to go to her. »

 In recent years, he had focused his attention on the Muslim world, traveling among other places in the Middle East to meet leaders of terrorist groups and witness to them the power of the Word of God.